What is a Nonogram Puzzle? A Beginner’s Guide to Solving

 Using Hints and Clues

-• Start with the rows or columns with the most filled-in squares.
+• Begin with the side of the grid that holds the biggest number.
+This approach can make deciphering the length of the runs of filled in squares less daunting.
 This will give you a good starting point and help you eliminate possibilities in other rows or columns.

 • Look for rows or columns with only one possible solution.
 If a row or column has only one possible way to fill it in, you can confidently mark those squares.